 In this paper, we consider a class of loss networks where multiple traffic classes are present, each has different bandwidth requirement, and each traffic stream is routed according to an adaptive routing scheme.
-We propose a fixed-point method, a.k.a. reduced load approximation, to estimate the end-to-end blocking probability for such networks.
+The performance metric of interest is the end-to-end call blocking probability.
+Blocking probabilities in a loss network have been studied quite extensively but very few considered multiple traffic classes and rates together with adaptive/state dependent routing.
+We propose a fixed-point method, a.k.a. reduced load approximation, to estimate the end-to-end blocking probability in a multihop multirate loss network with adaptive routing.
+Simulation results are provided to compare with that of approximations.
 The approximation scheme is shown to be asymptotically correct in a natural limiting regime, and it gives conservative estimates of blocking probabilities under heavy traffic load.
-Simulation results are provided to compare performance estimates obtained from our analytical approximation scheme and discrete event simulations.
-We also show how this analytical approximation scheme can be linked with numerical mathematical programming tools to help design a network, by selecting network design parameters via trade-off analysis, even with several design objectives.
-In one application we use the multi-objective optimization tool CONSOL-OPTCAD to design trunk reservation parameters and balance link capacity.
-In another application we use automatic differentiation to get sensitivities of blocking probabilities w.r.t. offered traffic load.